Zondulus/RealRaymarchedRadar/README.md

-License & AI Usage
+**License & AI Usage**

 RealRaymarchedRadar is fully free and open under a CC0-1.0 license.
 AI was used for some coding and editing as part of this mod.
-This forum post is fully human-written.
+This readme is fully human-written.

-Credits
+**Credits**